 The normal scope of SCEE site operations generates wastewater (grey water) from ablutions and crib facilities.
-Where SCEE provides the amenities for its workforce, wastewater from SCEE maintained ablution facilities will be removed by a licensed waste disposal contractor.
-All waste removed shall be recorded and reported as outlined in
+Wastewater from SCEE maintained ablution facilities will be removed by a licensed waste disposal contractor.
+All waste removed shall be recorded and reported as outlined in the NGER process.